 Forsyth man who served with Medal of Honor recipient attends White House ceremony

-“There were some people involved, definitely, who would not have come back without his medical attention,” Adair said.
+“There were some people involved, definitely, who would not have come back without his medical attention,” Adair told The Telegraph after returning from the ceremony.
 “If it hadn’t been for Rose, they never would have lived.”

 Adair said he shook Trump’s hand at the ceremony and was excited to see Rose get the medal.